Is WhatsApp secure for companies? Can employees carelessly discuss work-related matters via WhatsApp?

 Companies that wish to have secure messaging as a priority must ensure their communication takes place in a platform that adheres to privacy standards and offers data protection.

 2) Make sure to go for a compliant messaging tool

 If you work with data you must keep an eye on regulations around the world, such as GDPR and California Consumer Privacy Act (CCPA), for example.
 Using a globally compliant secure messaging tool your business is at risk of being fined at any moment.

-3) Open-source for safety and endless customization options
+3) Open source for security and endless customization options

-Being in an open-source communication platform means that the code is available for everyone to see, adjust and improve.
+Being an open source software means that the code is available for everyone to see, adjust and improve.
 When it comes to secure messaging, it’s better to count on a great number of developers who are ready to tackle the security breach very quickly.

-Unlike closed source tools, like WhatsApp, Slack and Microsoft Teams, open-source alternatives are constantly under review and creating a safe workspace.
+Unlike closed source tools, like WhatsApp, Slack and Microsoft Teams, open source alternatives are constantly under review and creating a secure digital workplace.
 Besides that, they allow more customizations as you can edit the code and tailor it in order to attend your demands.

 Being able to choose whether to run the software on your infrastructure or in a cloud is also a very important requirement you should take note of.

 In order to ensure secure messaging for your teams and customers, you shouldn’t depend on other companies’ servers.
 Through self-hosting deployment, you have more protection for your data storage and control of user permissions.

 Own your data and create a secure digital workplace